-We train students in the techniques necessary to succeed in research: experimental design, statistical analysis, field specific techniques, oral presentation skills and scientific writing.
+In our Biology program you will learn to succeed in all areas of research: experimental design, statistical analysis, field specific techniques, oral presentation skills and scientific writing.

 A degree in biology will help you pursue careers in education, research, medicine, biotechnology, conservation and industry, either through immediate entry into the career or further study at the graduate level.